nexiontech/letstalk-webapp/README.md

 3. **Environment Variables**
    - Make sure your `.env.local` file contains all required variables
    - Remember that environment variables must be prefixed with `VITE_`
+   - For authentication to work properly, ensure you have the correct Cognito Identity Pool ID configured

 4. **Build Errors**
    - Check for ESLint errors: `npm run lint`